 Kevin Harris is Emeritus Professor of Education at Macquarie University.
-He is enjoying retirement, but his father had it much better when he retired in 1970.
+He notes that he is enjoying retirement.
+He writes:

 I have previously romanticised myself sufficiently; those interested can look up Educational Philosophy and Theory, 44(5), 450-463.
 I am now going on 84 and, with apologies to Shakespeare and Keats, I now ‘suffer the thousand natural shocks that flesh is heir to’: that is all ye need to know.